kaleidpixel/imgopt/README.md

 - **avif :** An abbreviation for AV1 Image File Format, it is a new image format based on the AV1 video codec.
 It boasts even better compression efficiency and image quality compared to webp.

 ## Installing
+Please prepare the PHP operating environment in advance.

+- UNIX-like environment (macOS, Cygwin)
+- PHP 5.6 or later

 Download the [imgopt.phar](https://github.com/kaleidpixel/imgopt/releases/download/latest/imgopt.phar) file using wget or curl:

 ```shell